-- Enhanced supplier dialogue, to obtain further facts and more detailed understanding of the identified risks.
-We will also consult other sources to increase our understanding of the different risks - Identify improvement goals, to be set and aligned with the suppliers. - Identify individual follow-up plans
+- First step will be an enhanced supplier dialogue, to obtain further facts and more detailed understanding of the identified risks.
+We will also consult other sources to increase our understanding of the different risks - Secondly, improvement goals will be set and aligned with the suppliers. - Finally, individual follow-up plans to be made and executed upon.